Transgender rights in the United States: Housing for trans youth

-Housing instability is a pervasive issue for transgender and gender nonconforming youth in the United States.
-While roughly 28% of LGBTQ+ youth experience homelessness or housing instability, trans and gender nonconforming youth often face even greater risks due to unique challenges related to their gender identity.
-Many of these young people are forced to leave home or run away because of family rejection and mistreatment.
+Housing instability is a pervasive issue for transgender youth in the United States.
+Roughly 28% of LGBTQ+ youth experience homelessness or housing instability.
 Studies reveal that while only 23% of cisgender boys/men and 23% of cisgender girls/women report past or current housing instability, rates among trans girls/women and trans boys/men rise to 38% and 39% respectively, with nonbinary youth at 35% and gender-questioning youth at 24%.
-These figures underscore the disproportionate vulnerability of trans and gender nonconforming youth to unstable living conditions.

-The consequences of such instability extend far beyond the absence of a permanent home.
-Trans and gender nonconforming youth experiencing housing instability are two to four times more likely to report severe mental health challenges (including depression, anxiety, self-harm, and suicidal ideation) compared to their stably housed peers.
+Transgender youth experiencing housing instability are two to four times more likely to report severe mental health challenges (including depression, anxiety, self-harm, and suicidal ideation) compared to their stably housed peers.
 For instance, among LGBTQ+ youth with stable housing, 35% have seriously considered suicide and 10% have attempted it.
 In contrast, those who have experienced past housing instability report rates of 58% for suicidal ideation and 28% for suicide attempts, while youth who are currently homeless report rates as high as 62% and 35%, respectively.
-Similarly, the risk of victimization also increases with housing instability: youth with stable housing report threat rates due to sexual orientation and gender identity at 10% and 14%, respectively; these numbers climb to 26% and 34% for those with past instability, and further to 30% and 39% among youth who are currently homeless.
-These statistics indicate a stepwise escalation in mental health and safety risks correlated with the degree of housing instability.
+The risk of victimization also increases with housing instability: youth with stable housing report threat rates due to sexual orientation and gender identity at 10% and 14%, respectively; these numbers climb to 26% and 34% for those with past instability, and further to 30% and 39% among youth who are currently homeless.